Frequently Asked Questions

 Below are some common questions and answers about the Suicide Risk Management Consultation Program (SRM).
 If you have additional questions, please reach out to us at SRMConsult@va.gov.

 - What is the Suicide Risk Management (SRM) Consultation Program?

-- SRM is a free consultation program for VA or community providers who work with Veterans with suicidal thoughts and/or behaviors.
-SRM offers tailored, one-on-one support on topics including: risk assessment, conceptualization of suicide risk, lethal means safety counseling, strategies for how to engage Veterans at high risk, best practices for documentation and provider support after a suicide loss (postvention).
+- SRM is a free consultation program for VA or community providers who work with Veterans at risk for suicide.
+SRM offers tailored, one-on-one support on topics including: Risk assessment, conceptualization of suicide risk, lethal means safety counseling, strategies for how to engage Veterans at risk, best practices for documentation and provider support after a suicide loss (postvention).

 - What is SRM's relationship to VA?